Outline and Boxes on a Blue Blackground

 The evolving, and often competing, demands of national security, commerce, and privacy create a challenging area of law and policy.
 Understanding these complexities is critical for lawyers planning to operate in the public sphere.

-Led by faculty with senior government experience, Columbia’s curriculum in national security law and privacy immerses students in the legal and constitutional intricacies posed by government intelligence gathering, use of military force, surveillance, cybersecurity threats, military courts, and related post-9/11 challenges.
+Led by faculty with senior government experience, Columbia’s curriculum in national security law and privacy immerses students in the legal and constitutional intricacies posed by government intelligence gathering, use of military force, surveillance, cybersecurity threats, and military courts.

 Why Columbia?

-Learn from faculty experts who have served in Republican and Democratic administrations (and know first-hand the challenges of national security and foreign policy) as well as those who have led court challenges to the constitutionality of preventive detention and secret deportation hearings.
+Learn from faculty experts with first-hand experience of national security and foreign policy challenges as well as those who have led court challenges to the constitutionality of preventive detention and secret deportation hearings.

 Participate in the National Security Law Program, which sponsors public lectures and events that draw senior government and military officials, coordinates events with the U.S. Military Academy at West Point, and offers courses that include Intelligence Law; Military Law and the Constitution; and Cybersecurity, Data Privacy, and Surveillance Law.